GerHobbelt/owemdjee/README.md

 - **sqlite-stats** [📁](./sqlite-stats) [🌐](https://github.com/GerHobbelt/sqlite-stats) -- provides common statistical functions for SQLite.
 - **sqlite_wrapper** [📁](./sqlite_wrapper) [🌐](https://github.com/GerHobbelt/sqlite_wrapper) -- an easy-to-use, lightweight and concurrency-friendly SQLite wrapper written in C++17.
 - **sqlite_zstd_vfs** [📁](./sqlite_zstd_vfs) [🌐](https://github.com/GerHobbelt/sqlite_zstd_vfs) -- SQLite VFS extension providing streaming storage compression using Zstandard (Zstd), transparently compressing pages of the main database file as they're written out and later decompressing them as they're read in.
 It runs page de/compression on background threads and occasionally generates dictionaries to improve subsequent compression.

-- **libdist** [📁](./libdist) [🌐](https://github.com/GerHobbelt/distlib) -- string distance related functions (Damerau-Levenshtein, Jaro-Winkler, longest common substring & subsequence) implemented as SQLite run-time loadable extension, with UTF-8 support.
-- **lib_nas_lockfile** [📁](./lib_nas_lockfile) [🌐](https://github.com/GerHobbelt/lib_nas_lockfile) -- lockfile management on NAS and other disparate network filesystem storage.
-To be combined with SQLite to create a proper Qiqqa Sync operation.
-- **libsql** [📁](./libsql) [🌐](https://github.com/GerHobbelt/libsql) --   libSQL is an open source, open contribution fork of SQLite.
-We aim to evolve it to suit many more use cases than SQLite was originally designed for, and plan to use third-party OSS code wherever it makes sense.

-  SQLite has solidified its place in modern technology stacks, embedded in nearly any computing device you can think of.
-Its open source nature and public domain availability make it a popular choice for modification to meet specific use cases.
-  But despite having its code available, SQLite famously doesn't accept external contributors, so community improvements cannot be widely enjoyed.
-  There have been other forks in the past, but they all focus on a specific technical difference.
-We aim to be a community where people can contribute from many different angles and motivations.
-  We want to see a world where everyone can benefit from all of the great ideas and hard work that the SQLite community contributes back to the codebase.

-- **libsl3** [📁](./libsl3) [🌐](https://github.com/GerHobbelt/libsl3) -- a C++ interface for SQLite 3.x. libsl3 is designed to enable comfortable and efficient communication with a SQLite database based on its natural language, which is SQL.

-- **libsqlfs** [📁](./libsqlfs) [🌐](https://github.com/GerHobbelt/libsqlfs) -- a POSIX style file system on top of an SQLite database.
-It allows applications to have access to a full read/write file system in a single file, complete with its own file hierarchy and name space.
-This is useful for applications which needs structured storage, such as embedding documents within documents, or management of configuration data or preferences.